ABRG-Models/morphologica/README.md

 It helps with:

+* **Visualizing your model while it runs**.
+A modern OpenGL visualization scheme called **morph::Visual** provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.

 * **Configuration**: morphologica allows you to easily set up a simulation parameter configuration system, using the JSON reading and writing abilities of **morph::Config**.